 The factors are the company that takes care of the public areas of the site, such as cutting the grass or pruning trees and bushes.
 There will be a factors’ fee to pay.
 Depending on your property, the size of the site and the amount of maintenance required the costs may vary.
 You will be given this information by the sales executive before you reserve.

 All of our homes come with a 10 year NHBC guarantee.

 When you move in there will be a handover session where we show you how everything works.
 From then on you will be looked after by our friendly aftersales team.
 Someone will be on call 24hrs a day.

 What is Land and Building Transfer Tax (LBTT) and will I have to pay it?

 LBTT (formerly stamp duty) is paid to Revenue Scotland on all property sales over £145,000 or £175,000 for first time buyers.
 Depending on the price of the property you are looking at it will fall into a different band.
-There is a handy calculator here.
+Visit Revenue Scotland’s LBTT on Property Transactions Calculator for further guidance.
 We would always recommend that you speak to an independent financial advisor or mortgage adviser.

 View our locations